siliconcompiler/siliconcompiler/docs/reference_manual/schema.rst

     scope
         Scope of parameter in schema

-    signature
-        String recording a unique machine calculated string for each item in the list of files within 'value' parameter field.
-The 'signature' field can be used to validate the provenance of the data used for compilation.

     switch
         String that specifies the equivalent switch to use in command line interfaces.
 The switch string must start with a '-' and cannot contain spaces.